Understanding Common Claim Denial Reasons

 Can I switch insurance companies after my claim is denied?

 Yes, you can switch insurers at any time, but a denied claim may affect your ability to get affordable coverage elsewhere.
 Future insurers typically ask about claim history during the application process, and denials may be viewed as risk factors that increase premiums.
 It's often better to exhaust all appeal options with your current insurer before switching, as changing companies won't overturn the denial or remove it from your claims history.
-If you do switch, consult our guide on when and how to switch car insurance to avoid gaps in coverage during the transition.
+If you do switch, take steps to avoid any gaps in coverage during the transition.

 What happens if I can't afford to pay for repairs after a denial?